 - 14-06 The Assembly extends the provision of Act of Assembly 94-22 (p.
-163), "A lawfully ordained minister in good standing of a non-EPC church may be authorized to serve communion in an EPC church, with the concurrence of the Presbytery "to specifically include the Sacrament of Baptism.
+184), "A lawfully ordained minister in good standing of a non-EPC church may be authorized to serve communion in an EPC church, with the concurrence of the Presbytery "to specifically include the Sacrament of Baptism.
 (Minutes 34-56) - 14-13 The Assembly extends the provision adopted by the 27th General Assembly for presbyteries to receive ministers and churches as transitional members to December 31, 2019.
-(Minutes, 14-44) See Acts of Assembly 07-01 (p.
-166), 11-09 (167), and 13-07 (170). - 15-06 The Assembly extends the boundaries of the Presbytery of Florida to include Puerto Rico.
-(Minutes 35-38). - 16-23 The Assembly issues the following advisory to all presbyteries: - 1.
-All presbyteries should take note of G.10-8B.2a, which requires that a definite period of time be set for Teaching Elders with out of bounds calls.
-If an out of bounds call is approved (discretionary), it must be approved for a definite period of time (mandatory). - 2.
-All presbyteries should take note of G.13-1A, that requires the Court to approve the date and time of installations.
+(Minutes 14-44) See Acts of Assembly 07-01 (p.
+188), 11-09 (189), and 13-07 (191). - 15-06 The Assembly extends the boundaries of the Presbytery of Florida to include Puerto Rico.
+(Minutes 35-38) - 16-23 The Assembly issues the following advisory to all presbyteries: - 1.
+All presbyteries should take note of G.10-8B.2a, which requires that a definite period of time be set for Teaching Elders with out-of-bounds calls.
+If an out-of-bounds call is approved (discretionary), it must be approved for a definite period of time(mandatory). - 2.
+All presbyteries should take note of G.13-1A, which requires the Court to approve the date and time of installations.
 The Presbytery Review Committee observed many instances where the date was left open and never approved by the Court.
 Arrangements for installation, including selecting members of the Commission, should be part of the preparation process for examination and approving a call with names of Commission members presented to the Presbytery for approval.
 (Minutes 36-61) - 16-25 That, in addition to items required by action of the 20th General Assembly (Act of Assembly 00-11 (p.
-164), Minutes 20-46): - 1.
+185) and Minutes 20-46): - 1.
 Presbytery Minutes shall record the roll of Associate Members and their attendance at meetings. - 2.
 Presbytery Minutes pages shall be consecutively numbered in their permanent record.
-(Minutes 36-61)
+(Minutes 36-61) - 17-03 The General Assembly approves the adjustment to the common boundary between the Presbytery of the Pacific and the Presbytery of the West as the 144° W meridian of longitude between the southern border of Canada and the northern border of Mexico.
+(Minutes 37-29) - 17-04 The General Assembly approves that the current Presbytery of the Pacific be divided into two presbyteries, Presbytery of the Pacific Northwest and Presbytery of the Pacific Southwest, according to the boundaries stated in Overture 17-B. (Minutes 37-29) - 17-05 The General Assembly changes the name of the Presbytery of Florida to the Presbytery of Florida and the Caribbean.
+(Minutes 37-29) - 21-06 The Assembly approves the creation of three Presbyteries from the current Presbytery of the Mid-Atlantic.
+(Minutes 41-46)